King Athelstan School

 Forest School Leader

 Stephen Simpson has worked for over twenty years with 3-18 year olds in creative indoor and outdoor environments in both state and independent schools.
 He undertook the Level Three Forest School Leaders course in 2017.
 He is a passionate believer in using alternative learning methods with children who need help coping with the pressures of the modern classroom.
-This has led him to outdoor learning and the forest school ethos.
+This has led him to outdoor learning and to set up Forest Schooling UK and OWL.

 Sam Taylor-Colls PhD is a Research Psychologist in Children and Families who has been working with vulnerable children and families for the last fifteen years.
 She has successfully written and completed her PhD looking at the relationship between a child’s social environment and their emotional development.
 Before joining St John’s Sam worked collaboratively with health care professionals, local authorities and educational establishments to nurture and protect children’s emotional well-being.